CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/8a-the-user-pt-2.md

 - With the above parameters, we can:
     - obtain the `User` record
     - check the old password against the new
-    - ensure the new password meets our criteria.
+    - ensure the new password meets our criteria (??? what are our criteria ???)

 ---